Human Following Robot Using Arduino and Ultrasonic Sensor

 • Connect the GND pin of the Arduino to the GND pin of the motor driver module.

-Arduino Code for Human Following Robot
+Human Following Robot Using Arduino Code

 Ultrsonic Sensors on Robot

 This code reads the distances from three ultrasonic sensors (‘frontDistance’, ‘leftDistance’, and ‘rightDistance’).
 It then compares these distances to determine the sensor with the smallest distance.
 If the smallest distance is below the threshold, it moves the car accordingly using the appropriate motor control function (‘moveForward()’, ‘turnLeft()’, ‘turnRight()’).
-If none of the distance are below the threshold, it stops the motor using ‘stop()’.
+If none of the distances are below the threshold, it stops the motor using ‘stop()’.

 In this section, we define the pin connections for the ultrasonic sensors and motor control.
-The S1Trig, S2Trig, S3Trig, variables represent the trigger pins of the three ultrasonic sensors, while S1Echo, S2Echo, S3Echo, represent their respective echo pins.
+The S1Trig, S2Trig, and S3Trig, variables represent the trigger pins of the three ultrasonic sensors, while S1Echo, S2Echo, and S3Echo, represent their respective echo pins.

-The LEFT_MOTOR_PIN1, LEFT_MOTOR_PIN2, RIGHT_MOTOR_PIN1 and RIGHT_MOTOR_PIN2 variables define the pins for controlling the motors.
+The LEFT_MOTOR_PIN1, LEFT_MOTOR_PIN2, RIGHT_MOTOR_PIN1, and RIGHT_MOTOR_PIN2 variables define the pins for controlling the motors.

 The MAX_DISTANCE and MIN_DISTANCE_BACK variables set the thresholds for obstacle detection.